New York14 Images

 Ariane brought her deep and abiding interest in mysticism, divination, esotericism and the practice of directing energy to achieve a goal or spiritual elevation to her paintings.
 More

-In 2005, Ariane took courses in jewelry with Olga Piria in Montevideo and then traveled by bus for several months through Uruguay and villages in northern Argentina to film a documentary with Oliver entitled “Manos.”
+In 2005, Ariane took courses in jewelry with Olga Piria in Montevideo and then traveled by bus for several months through Uruguay and villages in northern Argentina and Bolivia to film a documentary with Oliver entitled “Manos.”
 The film features interviews with local artisans and chronicles their work.
 Returning to Brooklyn, Ariane invested in tools to make jewely.
 She designed and manufactured pieces in silver and gems in her small bedroom in Greenpoint.
 A single piece, done manually, took a long time and the price she could sell them for did not compensate for the hours it took to create the work, and so after one or two years she stopped making jewelry.
 She and Oliver continued to work on the documentary Manos for two or three years.
 Ariane was very sad when they broke up, and did not complete the documentary that was so close to being finished at the time.

 In 2006, Ariane and I went to a yoga retreat in Costa Rica and it was a very enjoyable and unique experience.
 Ariane always liked massages and she had a session of body talk that piqued her curiosity.
 When she returned to New York she took bodytalk courses and became a certified practitioner and began to work in a bodytalk center in Manhattan.
 She was interested in studying the body's systems, especially energy paths of the organism that spread out like the branches of a tree, its effects upon the health and emotions of a person, and how to balance them.
 She also learned Reiki and cranial sacral techniques.
 She started going to the meditation group Orkie.
 I particularly remember one day when I went to visit her—Ariane had moved and now lived alone with her two cats in a one bedroom apartment near Prospect Park.
 One felt good in that apartment—it had a harmonious atmosphere.
 One day after lunch Ariane did a cranial sacral massage on me.
 With closed eyes I saw colored lights and felt relaxed and transported to another place full of joy and peace.
 At that time, Ariane was painting "Lion in Jungle" (Fig. 016), a brown lion with the legs and arms of a man, who holds his heart in his hand, whose red arteries extend into the jungle delineating the green leaves.
 The colors are pure and vibrant; violet and red bring out the bright green leaves; the expression of the lion is mystical and with intent.